pillmuncher/yogic.cs/README.md

   form a *Distributive Lattice* with ``then`` as the *meet* (infimum) and ``choice`` as the *join* (supremum) operator, and ``unit`` and ``fail`` as their respective identity elements.
-Because of the sequential nature of the employed resolution algorithm, the lattice is non-commutative.
+Because of the sequential nature of the employed resolution algorithm, the lattice is *non-commutative*.

 ## **A Motivating Example:**